nutritiouss/de_zoocamp/Project/README.md

 You should follow the steps in sequence:
  - **1_download_kaggle_dataset** - Unpause DAG(toggle).This DAG consist of 2 tasks: download dataset and unzip it.
-Please wait for the completion of
+Please wait for the completion of.
  - **2_transform_and_upload_GCS** - Unpause DAG(toggle).
 This DAG plays back upload data yearly to GCS data lake.
 Please wait for the completion of.
  - **3_gcs_to_bq** - Unpause DAG(toggle).
 Consist of four parts: